- The Yezidis

 The Murid Caste consists of the majority of Yezidis.
 The Murid Caste is the caste of “commoners” who generally do not serve the function of priest.

-The Faqirs are recognized to be the highest of Yezidi priests, and they hail from the highest caste, the Sheikh Caste.
+The Faqirs are recognized to be the highest of Yezidi mystics.
 The name Faqir, meaning “Poor One,” is another name, for a Sufi.
 It is similar to the term “Dervish.”
 The Faqirs are directly descended from Sheikh Adi, himself a Faqir, and all those ascetic and enlightened Sufis that assisted him during his life.
-The Faqirs always lead any procession of Yezidi priests, and it is said that each Faqir family is blessed with supernatural powers and healing abilities passed down to them from their enlightened ancestors.
+The Faqirs are the experts on the Tawsi Melek and teach his legends and teachings.
 They often carry a flask of sacred water to bless people, and it is said that they can even initiate a seeker into spiritual life through transference of spiritual power.
-They wear the sacred goat vest (the goat is a sacred animal among the Yezidi) as well as other distinguishing accoutrements, such as the traditional coarse black shirt and black turban of a Sufi Faqir.
+They wear the sacred goat vest (the goat is a sacred animal among the Yezidi) as well as other distinguishing accouterments, such as the traditional coarse black shirt and black turban of a Sufi Faqir.
 In whatever community they reside within they assume the role of chief priests and wisdom keepers.
 Often they are supported by other villagers through alms and tithing.

 The Qewels are the bards and sacred singers.
 They bring forth religious knowledge, sacred hymns, songs and stories at special Yezidi gatherings and ceremonies, and they do so to the accompaniment of flutes, tambourines and other sacred instruments.
 Their roles are hereditary, and their wisdom is normally passed from father to son.
 They reside principally in the Beshiqe-Behzani region of northen Iraq.